Parahelicoprion: Description

 In life, the tooth whorl of Parahelicoprion was positioned symphyseally (along the midline) in the lower jaw.
-In his 1916 description of P. clerci (then Helicoprion clerci), Karpinsky assumed the whorl of the species formed a very large spiral, and Serge Naugholnykh has subsequently agreed that the shape of the complete whorl would have been indistinguishable from that of Helicoprion.
-In a 1924 publication, however, Karpinsky calculated that the complete whorl of P. clerci likely consisted of no more than 20 tooth crowns and did not form a spiral, although he considers the precise number of tooth crowns unknown.
+In his 1916 description of P. clerci (as Helicoprion clerci), Karpinsky assumed the whorl of the species formed a very large spiral, and Naugholnykh has subsequently agreed that the shape of the complete whorl would have been indistinguishable from that of Helicoprion.
+In a 1924 publication, however, Karpinsky calculated that the complete whorl of P. clerci likely consisted of no more than 20 tooth crowns and did not form a spiral, although the precise number of tooth crowns is unknown.
 The description of P. mariosuarezi suggests that it likely possessed a very short tooth whorl situated at the tip of a greatly elongated pair of jaws, based on both the partial skull of Sarcoprion edax and the well-preserved fossils of the related caseodonts.
 Various other authors have agreed with a Sarcoprion-like interpretation, but have acknowledged that the shape of the complete whorl is not known and that the material is too fragmentary for such comparisons to be confidently made.
 The postcranial anatomy of eugeneodonts has been suggested to vary little between genera, indicating that, like their smaller, better known relatives, both species of Parahelicoprion possessed long, fusiform bodies with crescent-shaped caudal fins, and that they lacked pelvic and anal fins.